What is Bipolar Disorder?

 Some people with bipolar disorder also experience psychotic features such as delusions and hallucinations.

-According to the Substance Abuse and Mental Health Services Administration, about 30-50% of people who suffer from bipolar disorder will develop a co-occurring substance abuse disorder at some point in their life.
-Co-occurring disorders can complicate the treatment process of both disorders, which is why it’s important to diagnose and treat both, as well as any other underlying mental health issues, simultaneously.
+According to the Substance Abuse and Mental Health Services Administration, about 30-50% of people who suffer from bipolar disorder will develop a co-occurring substance abuse disorder.

 GET ANSWERS TO YOUR QUESTIONS